 Rental Income Properties

 First let me get the negatives out of the way.
 Often retail investors do not consider rental properties because of concerns related to maintenance and long periods of vacancy.
-Others may avoid rental properties because they simply have no experience in the area and there is a fear of the unknown.
+Others may avoid rental properties because they simply have no experience in the area and they have a fear of starting something new.
 Lets discuss these a bit more:

 Maintenance Issues with Rental Properties